MarkPearlCoZa/Blog_General/_posts/2016-08-24-Platform-Manifesto-to-Platform-Principles.md

 #### What we have learnt from the manifesto so far...

-The great thing about a manifesto is that it is a public declaration about our how we do things as engineers.
-Several times in design discussions a colleague has challenged a particular approach, quoting a section of the manifesto.
+The great thing about a manifesto is that it is a public declaration to the rest of the organization about our how we do things as engineers.
+Several times in design discussions a colleague has challenged a particular approach, quoting a section of the manifesto to motivate why we should or should not do something.

 #### The problems